Product was successfully added to your shopping cart.

 The sky is the limit!
 Because the kefir grains are removed before the second fermentation there is no risk of a contaminating or harming your kefir grains in any way.

-Here are some ideas:
+Here are some flavoring ideas:

-Other than that, have fun and experiment and enjoy an easier and tastier kefir-drinking experience.
+Have fun and experiment and enjoy an easier and tastier kefir-drinking experience.

 |Milk Kefir Grains|